lostRating/dolomite-margin/docs/protocol.md

 All state changes to an account happen through Actions.
 Actions can modify the balances of 1 or more Accounts.
 There is no such thing as a "Borrow" action on DolomiteMargin.
-Rather, actions can automatically borrow funds if Account balances decrease.
+Rather, actions can automatically borrow funds if Account balances decrease a user's balance below 0.
 The following Actions are supported by DolomiteMargin:

 ### Deposit